exams required to studymin uk

 Architecture

-• Portfolio Requirements: Instead of exams required to study in the UK, architecture courses (e.g., at UCL’s Bartlett) demand portfolios showcasing 10-20 pieces of creative work.
-Tip: include process sketches to stand out, as 80% of successful applicants do.
+• Portfolio Requirements: nstead of traditional written exams required to study in the UK, architecture courses at institutions like the UCL Bartlett demand highly curated portfolios showcasing 10 to 20 pieces of creative work.

 Architecture Portfolio N/A UCL, Sheffield